djlaserman/Smartphone-Firmware-Screws/COMMERCIAL_LICENSE.md

-# Commercial License — Request & Terms (Template / Informational)
+# Commercial License — Request & Terms

 **IMPORTANT:** This document is an informational summary of the commercial licensing process for this repository.
 The formal, legally binding commercial license will be a separate written agreement signed by both parties.